Tokyo DisneySea Expansion “Fantasy Springs” Opening in 2024

 The new expansion at Tokyo DisneySea is officially named “Fantasy Springs” and will open in spring 2024.
-The most significant expansion ever (announced in 2018) for Tokyo DisneySea transports guests to the worlds of Frozen, Tangled, and Peter Pan’s Neverland.
+The most significant expansion ever (announced in 2018) for Tokyo DisneySea transports guests to Frozen, Tangled, and Peter Pan’s Neverland worlds.

 The project will now cost ¥320 billion (about $2.1 billion USD), up from the original ¥250 billion previously announced.
 The Fantasy Springs expansion includes four attractions, restaurants, shops, and a luxury hotel overlooking Tokyo DisneySea — which is said to be the most luxurious accommodations at Tokyo Disney Resort.
 Guests enter Fantasy Springs via magical springs that reference classic Disney fantasy characters.